MalloZup/cosmic-river/doc/quickstart.md

 In this tutorial we will use the released Jars.
 But you can build your own with `lein` the Clojure build tool.

+Experimental documentation!

 # Cosmic-river Rabbitmq quickstart

+Use cosmic-river server where the rabbitmq-server is running.
+In future a url can be passed to run cosmic-river in other machines separately from rabbitmq.

+Given other times constraints, this is not yet implemented.

 ## Requirements:

 - rabbitmq-server up and running.
 See upstream documentation for installation and setup: https://www.rabbitmq.com/download.html

 ## Server side:

 * Create configuration:

 The cosmic river server should need to be initialized with the respective configuration. `criver-config.edn`

 Refer to [criver-config.example.edn](criver-config.example.edn) for a minimal configuration.

 You can add your N repository which send the event to exchange-name.
 An exachange-name can have different repos event. ( Refer to upstream doc of rabbitmq for more info).

-* Initialize server
+* Initialize server:

-After the config creation, initialize the server with `cosmic-river --init`
+After the config creation, initialize the server with `cosmic-river init` ( use java jar and path to the jar)

 * Initialize the clients: